Foo Fighters – ‘Wasting Light’ Album Review

 Melding a playful, jokey persona off-stage with a rabid, earnest one on-stage, Grohl somehow appeals to pop radio and purists alike.
 The same could be said of his band, and the style they embody: post-grunge rock mixed with pop melodies, delivered with a tireless precision.
 But the purist in Grohl felt that they needed to revisit their roots; to tap into their harder, grungier influences and just rock out, old-school style.

-So they went back to the garage - literally.
 Grohl converted the garage at his own home in Virginia into a studio, and the band recorded the entire album using traditional analogue equipment (with only minor post-production done digitally).
-Former guitarist Pat Smear also re-entered the picture permanently, and they roped in former Nirvana bandmate Krist Novoselic for one track, with Nirvana's producer Butch Vig to guide the process - thus allowing for the closest thing to a Nirvana reunion since Kurt Cobain's tragic death in 1994 (Smear's role as latter-day touring guitarist strengthens the signficance).
+Former guitarist Pat Smear also re-entered the picture permanently, and they roped in former Nirvana bandmate Krist Novoselic for one track, with Nirvana's producer Butch Vig to guide the process - thus allowing for the closest thing to a Nirvana reunion since Kurt Cobain's tragic death in 1994 (Smear's role as latter-day touring guitarist strengthens the significance).

 Ain't That The Way It Always Starts